XboxChef/XDCKIT/README.md

 4. Show (Message , Logo)
 5. XMessage (Allow The Console To Display A MessageBox (In Development))
 ```
-# So Many More Features That Are Not Listed Here
+# So Many More Features!

 # Requirements
 **1. An Internet Connection**

 **2. A know How Of C# Programing language Development**

 **3. An Understand How The Xbox XDevkit Works**

+**4. An Understanding On How To Work A Modified Xbox Console**

 ## Code Example